 In today’s post, Claudia Tavani of My Adventures Across the World is sharing her top 7 free things that every backpacker can do in order to save some money when in Havana.
-Claudia is from Cagliari (Sardinia) and is obsessed with travelling.
-A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started travelling around Latin America, and she has hardly stopped since.
+Claudia is from Cagliari (Sardinia) and is obsessed with traveling.
+A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started traveling around Latin America, and she has hardly stopped since.
 Blogging came as a natural consequence, for Claudia wanted to let her family and friends be updated with her adventures.

 Cuba is an amazing country that we should all visit.
 So incredible it is, that I think it deserves more than one trip.
 In fact, most people I know that have been to Cuba, keep going back.
 I may soon join the club, because there are lots of places to see in Cuba that I would like to explore, and some I would not mind visiting again.
 I even know people who have gone through the trouble of taking a long haul flight not once, but three times, and never left Havana, because they liked it so much there.